esphome/esphome-docs/components/light/neopixelbus.rst

 NeoPixelBus supports different methods to transmit the pixel data to the light strip depending on the chipset, ESP platform and pin.

-Each of these has their own advantages/disadvantages regarding stability & speed.
-So by default ESPHome will choose the best one that is available on the device.
+Each of these has their own advantages/disadvantages regarding stability and speed.
+By default ESPHome will choose the best one that is available on the device.
 However, you can override this by manually supplying the method option.